Sainte-Chapelle de Vincennes: Plan and exterior

 The plan of the chapel is modelled after that of the Sainte-Chapelle on the Île de la Cité in Paris, with the major difference being that the Paris chapel had two levels – the upper level for the King and his family, and the lower level for ordinary members of the court – while the Vincennes chapel has a single level.

 The exterior plan is very simple; the bays are separated by strong buttresses, crowned by spires, and each bay is fill with stained glass up to the beginning of the roof, where it is topped by a gable, or pointed arch.
 The chapel originally had a flèche from the roof at the 4th traverse, similar to that of the Paris chapel.
 It was destroyed in 1793 during the French Revolution.

-The sacristy is a separate two-story structure attached to the chapel at the oratory of the King on the north side ion the chapel.
+The sacristy is a separate two-storey structure attached to the chapel at the oratory of the King on the north side of the chapel.
 The upper floor contained the treasury of the structure, while the lower level held the clerical garments and regalia of the canons.